nbatterham/sfpowerscripts-doc/_docs/Tasks/Common-Utility-Tasks/Validate Unlocked Package.md

 **Changelog**

+- 2.0.1 Updated with Telemetry
-- 2.0.0  Updated for inclusion of bypass option from sfpowerkit
+- 1.0.0  Updated for inclusion of bypass option from sfpowerkit